 Invite friends over for tea and Christmas cookies.

 Host a gathering with wine and a Christmas charcuterie board.

 I love this one in the shape of a wreath!

 Have your kids make Christmas art for the front door.

-Two years ago, Evan made this giant creation and we hung it on the front door.
+A few years ago, one of my sons made this giant creation and we hung it on the front door.
 I loved seeing passersby point and smile as they walked by.

 Give your kids experience gifts.

 Providing joy that lasts far longer than the novelty of a new toy, experiences make the perfect gifts.
 Here’s a list of great ideas.